 That is, the proficiencies deemed most important by the California Commission on Teacher Credentialing (CTC).

-You can use these review tips for the Mathematics, Science, English, Social Science, Health Science, LOTE exams like Spanish or French, Physics subtest, Physical Education, Multiple Subjects and other California educator exams.
+You can use these CSET study tips for the Mathematics, Science, English, Social Science, Health Science, LOTE exams like Spanish or French, Physics subtest, Physical Education, Multiple Subjects and other California educator exams.

-What Even The Best CSET Study Guides Don’t Cover…Too many test prep guides focus on the learning styles of students.
+What Even The Best CSET Study Guides Don’t Cover…Too many CSET books focus on the learning styles of students.
 And while this is a necessary part of becoming a better teacher, you need to get in touch with yourself (in the role of educator) as well.
 If you ignore this fundamental part in exam questions, then your test results will say you’re not ready for a California teacher credential.

 With all of the time you’ll need to put into your study guide for the CSET, you should at least get a passing score.
 If not, it’s all the weeks of review time for nothing.
 It’ll only cause a major blow to your self-confidence and maybe even delay in your progress in earning your teacher credential.